Bersaelor/Talks/SwiftyBeagle/SwiftyBeagle.md

 #endif
 ```

-- Dockerfile, docker-compose, database-miniservices, deploying on virtual private servers are foreign countries for mobile devs
+- Dockerfile, docker-compose, database-miniservices, deploying on virtual private servers are "Neuland" for many mobile devs

 ---